e2b-dev/E2B/README.md

 - Restrict firewalls
 - Add ACL to the Nomad/Consul
 - Remove public IPs from the cluster instances
+- What does `reboot` inside a FC session do?

 ### Automation
 - Separate cluster server and client images